 The working relationships in the practice did not appear cohesive as each partner and their nurse worked as independent teams to one another.
 This meant that the nurses were not delegated lead roles due to working for a particular dentist rather than the practice as a whole.
 There were no computer systems in the reception area and the practice manager also completed computer-based reception tasks.
-In addition to this the practice manager regularly covered nursing duties in surgery and reception duties
+In addition to this the practice manager regularly covered nursing duties in surgery and reception duties.

 The provider did not demonstrate that they had consistently clear and effective processes for managing risks.
-For example, we noted shortfalls in appropriately assessing and mitigating risks in relation to electrical wiring testing, infection control processes, prescribing, record keeping and audit.
+For example, we noted shortfalls in appropriately assessing and mitigating risks in relation to electrical wiring testing, infection control processes and audit.

 We found there were not always effective processes for managing performance.
-For example, we found the provider was not always following national guidance in relation to completion of clinical care records.
-Staff had not received annual appraisals where they could discuss their learning needs, general wellbeing and aims for future professional development.
+For example, staff had not received annual appraisals where they could discuss their learning needs, general wellbeing and aims for future professional development.
 We were informed that appraisals would be implemented for all employed staff following our inspection.